 Email us at support@lexbe.zohodesk.com, and this will generate a support ticket that will automatically be assigned to one of our Professional Services team members.
 Alternatively, click your case name in the upper right corner of the Browse page, select Support, and fill out the web form.

 Go to the Management Tab from the Browse page and select Manage Password.
 Enter your current password, followed by your new password and select Change Password.
 Note that your new password must meet the minimum password requirements displayed on the password change screen.
-See Manage Password for more information.
+See Change Password for more information.

 Go to the login page https://lexbe.ediscoveryplatform.com/identity/login and click the link "Having trouble signing in?"
 Enter your username (email address), and watch your inbox (check SPAM, too) for an email containing a link to reset your password.
 Follow the instructions in the email.
 You will only have a short window of time to access the link in the email and set up your new password.
 See Login Page for more information.